Quadi: The Kingdom of the "Danube Suevi"

+Some of the Suevi continued to live in the Pannonian area, possibly under Gothic control, while the Rugii and Heruli continued to rule territories north of the Danube.
+It may also be during this period that some Suevi settled south of the Drava river in a region more directly under Gothic control and known during this time as Suavia.
+The Rugii kingdom was destroyed by Odoacer in 488, and the Ostrogoths and the remaining Rugii left the Danube to invade Odoacer's Italian kingdom in 493.
+The Suebian Lombards, having migrated in stages from the north, now entered the old territory of the Rugii, and some years later they destroyed the Heruli kingdom.
+In the early 6th century, the Lombard king Waccho was said in later Lombardic accounts to have conquered a Suebian kingdom which still existed in the region.

 Alemanni, Lombards, and Bavarians and Slavs

 The alliance of Hunimund with the Alemanni has been interpreted as evidence of a new Alemannic-Suebi ethnogenesis in the second half of the 5th century, which could explain the documented use of the Suevi name to refer to the Alemanni after about 500.

 Many of the Suevi who remained in the Pannonian region are believed to have taken up a Lombardic identity after the defeat of the Ostrogoths by the emperor Justinian, and many may therefore have subsequently entered Italy with the Lombards.
 The region subsequently came under the control of the Pannonian Avars, and it is probably during this period that Slavic languages eventually became dominant in the areas where the Quadi had lived.

 The record which mentions the Suebi joining the Alemanni is also one of the first records mentioning the early Bavarians, or Baiuvarii, who were also living south of the Danube, to the east of the Alemanni, in what had been Roman territory.
-It is generally believed that their name is Germanic, and that it indicates an origin in the nearby regions to the east, which were once inhabited by the Boii.
-It is therefore considered very likely that the Baiuvarii included Marcomanni and Quadi.
+It is generally believed that their name is Germanic, and that it indicates an origin in one of the regions once inhabited by the Boii.
+It is therefore considered very likely that the Baiuvarii were an armed group with a kinship to the Marcomanni and Quadi.